 "Bursting into someone's office, invading someone's space, and being loud in an office (especially in an open-floor plan) can all make someone 'unlikeable,'" says Chad Daniels, co-founder of buildthefire.com.
 These behaviors indicate a lack of consideration and respect for others who are trying work.

 How to fix it: Don't assume your colleagues can drop everything at your convenience.
+Remember they have their own responsibilities and priorities that require their attention.
 Give them a heads up by giving them a call or email and asking if they have a moment to talk, Daniels suggests.
 Also, be mindful of the volume of your voice and try to meet with others behind closed doors so as not to disturb others.

-Gossiping is one of those toxic workplace behaviors that often falls into the category of bullying – and nobody likes a bully.
+People tend to like people they feel they can trust, and gossiping is a quick way to show your co-workers you might not be super trustworthy.
 Not only that, but a 2015 CareerBuilder survey found gossiping to be among the top behaviors that hurt an employee's chances for promotion.

-How to fix it: Aside from not engaging in office gossip yourself, remove yourself from temptation by changing the subject or finding a way to excuse yourself.
+How to fix it: Aside from not engaging in office gossip yourself, remove yourself from temptation by changing the subject or finding a way to excuse yourself from the conversation.